Horizon-Private-Server/horizon-wiki/up-your-arsenal/bots.md

 Multiplayer bots have been created to play alongside or against other bots and players.

-IMPORTANT NOTES:
-- Currently the bots only play **Team Deathmatch** and will not play Siege/CTF.
-Support for those modes will come later.
-- Only invite bots after all human players have joined the game.

 For a video tutorial, [click here](https://www.youtube.com/watch?v=kq6FEfRyoZg).

+## Maps and Modes That Bots can Play:
+Team Deathmatch: All Maps (the Teams setting must be set to Yes)
+CTF: Marcadia Palace, Aquatos Sewers, Blackwater Docks, Command Center.
+Note that for CTF, bots only seek and destroy and do not play objectives (e.g. they do not pick up the flag).
+Siege: No support yet - coming soon!

+## Weapons Supported:
+Weapons that work against bots: Gravity Bomb, Blitz, Flux, Lava gun, N60, Rockets

+Weapons that bots can use: Gravity Bomb, Flux, N60, Rockets

 ## Inviting Bots
+IMPORTANT: Bots should only be invited after all human players have joined the game.
 Bots can be invited using the normal "Invite Player" menu within the game.
 Once you send the invite, the bot can take up to 3 minutes to join the game.
 Below is a table of the bot names to invite:

 | Bot name  | Description |